The 10 Best Online Master’s in Criminology Programs

 Online Master's in Criminology Careers

-- Claims adjusters, appraisers, examiners, and investigators evaluate insurance claims and determine if and when insurance companies should pay those claims.
+Claims Adjusters, appraisers, examiners, or investigators evaluate insurance claims and determine if and when insurance companies should pay those claims.
 While not always required for entry-level jobs, many employers prefer professionals who have at least a bachelor's degree and work experience.
 Criminology education and experience is also preferred by some insurance companies that require advanced interrogation and interview skills.

 Popular with our students.